Live-Code Quickstart

 ...Did you run it?

-AndHow validates all configuration values at startup and throws a RuntimeExcpetion to fail fast and prevent an application from running with invalid configuration.
+AndHow validates all configuration values at startup and throws a `RuntimeExcpetion` to [fail fast](https://www.andhowconfig.org/user-guide/key-concepts#andhow-fails-fast...-and-that-is-a-good-thing) and prevent an application from running with invalid configuration.
 The validation errors and messages AndHow gives are very specific:

-Property Main.NAME loaded from java.lang.System.getProperties(): The value 'Bob' must start with 'D'
+`Property Main.NAME loaded from java.lang.System.getProperties(): The value 'Bob' must start with 'D'`

 It tells us where the value was loaded from and exactly what validation rule the potential configuration value broke.
 It also includes a message like this:

-A set of sample configuration files will be written to '/tmp/andhow-samples/'
+<mark style="color:red;">`A set of sample configuration files will be written to '/tmp/andhow-samples/'`</mark>

 When a startup error happens, AndHow helpfully creates *configuration templates*.
 These templates are rich and detailed files that serve as documentation for application configuration and a starting point for creating a properties configuration file.
 You can list and view the contents in the console: